Harassment and bullying prevention

 Share on.articles

-Harassment and bullying in the workplace can impact an employee's psychological safety and the overall psychological health and safety of the workplace.
-Unaddressed aggression or unresolved conflicts among co-workers have the potential to escalate into a crisis in the workplace.
+Harassment and bullying in the workplace can impact an employee's psychological health and safety.
+Unaddressed aggression or unresolved conflicts can create crisis in the workplace.

 Harassment and bullying

-In developing a policy to prevent harassment or bullying, the focus needs to be on preventing and responding to behaviours that are offensive or potentially harmful to others.
+Employers have an obligation to maintain a workplace free from discrimination and harassment under human rights legislation.
+In developing a policy to prevent harassment or bullying, the focus needs to be on preventing and responding to harmful behaviours.
 The intention is to have psychologically safe interactions among all workplace stakeholders.
-What follows is information to provide context for the prevention of workplace harassment and bullying.
+The following is information to provide context for the prevention of workplace harassment and bullying.

-The various legal definitions of harassment do not cover all patterns of behaviour that could have a negative impact on workplace productivity and performance.
-Various sources, including Mental Health Works, an initiative of the Canadian Mental Health Association, Ontario, recommend that harassment policies go beyond the prohibited grounds as defined in human rights legislation, and to include any harassment that adversely affects the worker's psychological well-being or as otherwise defined in relevant workplace legislation such as.
-Sections 36 and 37 of the Occupational Health and Safety Regulations, 1996 under the Saskatchewan employment act.
+The various legal definitions of harassment don't cover all patterns of behaviour that could have a negative impact.
+Sources like, Mental Health Works, recommend that harassment policies go beyond what's defined in human rights legislation.
+They should include any harassment that affects the worker's psychological well-being.
+For example, see Sections 36 and 37 of the Occupational Health and Safety Regulations, 1996 under the Saskatchewan employment act.

-The Canadian Centre for Occupational Health and Safety (CCOHS) offers this information related to workplace bullying:
+The Canadian Centre for Occupational Health and Safety (CCOHS) offers this information related to workplace bullying.
+It is adapted below:

-• Bullying is usually seen as acts or verbal comments that could "mentally" hurt or isolate a person in the workplace.
+• Bullying is usually seen as acts or verbal comments that could harm or isolate a person at work.

 • Sometimes bullying can involve negative physical contact as well.

-• Bullying usually involves repeated incidents or a pattern of behaviour that is intended to intimidate, offend, degrade or humiliate a particular person or group of people.
+• Bullying usually involves a pattern of behaviour meant to intimidate, offend, degrade or humiliate.

 • In many jurisdictions, employers have a general duty to protect employees from risks at work.
 This duty can mean both physical harm and mental health.